joaquin-tempelsman/challenge_B2C_Mktplace/README.md

 - add 'sigma' parameter from CatBoostEncoder to the search space of the hyperparameter tunning search space as well as other relevante parameters that can impact the features encoding step
 - multi-hot encode the title (after cleaning noise), train a Deep learning simple model to predict the probability for the title to belong to a 'used' item and use that probability as a feature
 - modify categorical feature pipeline to use OrdinalEncoder first so it handles unknown categories correctly during inference time and then pass them to the 'categorical_feature' param in LGBMClassifier object instead of using .astype('category')
+- build a feature using 'title' column to generate a probability (target encoded variable) using DL (test with 2 layers at first + sigmoid, could be enough)
+- modify pipeline so the metrics to optimize in the trial for classification have two settings, one for is_imbalance == True (using AUC_ROC, AUC_PR and ks score, and for balanced datasets binary logloss)